Champurrado – Mexican Hot Chocolate Atole

 Thank you for sharing!

-Last Updated on November 30, 2019 by Chef Mireille
+Last Updated on December 12, 2025 by Chef Mireille

 Champurrado – Mexican Chocolate Cornmeal Drink – This thick and warm drink is perfect to enjoy on cold winter nights or for a comforting winter breakfast.

-and if you want to try some more delicious traditional recipes, check out these Mexican Recipes.
+And if you want to try some more delicious traditional recipes, check out these Mexican Recipes.

 Chocolate Cultivation